Whether it’s a pitch or a presentation, overcome the nerves with these essential tips before you face your audience.

-Public speaking is something so many people struggle with, even as they move into management.
-But like any skill, it can be practised and perfected!
+Public speaking is something many people struggle with, even as they move into management.
+But like any skill, it can be practised and perfected with the right methods.
 From captivating your audience to preparing for questions, these seven useful tips will help you become a better public speaker, turning those fumbling nerves into a professional-level orator in no time.

 You only have 15 seconds to make a first impression.
 Use this time to grab your audience’s attention.

 Start with a surprising statistic, a personal experience, or entertaining anecdote.
 Then draw your audience in with a captivating introduction.

 Your introduction should tell your audience what to expect, but more importantly, it should make clear why what you have to say is so valuable to them.
 It should also be tailored to suit each audience.
 For example, when presenting to the general public, you’ll need to include a brief background on the topic and avoid using technical jargon – an approach that even a group of seasoned, knowledgeable experts may find difficult to digest in the early going of any presentation.

 2. Use multimedia

 Keep your audience interested by using a variety of media to convey your information such as: